 - Start blogging or posting on subjects of your choice.
-Don’t just focus on sharing your stuff, make out time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.
+Don’t just focus on sharing your stuff.
+Make time to connect with others by reading, sharing, commenting on, or liking their posts/tweets.

 - Be authentic.
-The reason you have to be yourself is that if you are putting on a show, the day the facade tumbles, you’ll lose your audience.
+You have to be yourself because if you are putting on a show, the day the facade tumbles, you’ll lose your audience.

 Deal breakers in a prospective employee.